elder-athletes/progressioncontroller/ReadMe.md

 = Execution Flow =

   1. Load previously stored points from task_points.json.
-  2.Load tasks data from tasks.json.
+  2. Load tasks data from tasks.json.
-  3.Convert JSON tasks data to ExtendedTask objects.
+  3. Convert JSON tasks data to ExtendedTask objects.
-  4.For each task:
+  4. For each task:
-    4.1.If the task's last update is more recent than what's stored in memory, recalculate the task points.
+     - If the task's last update is more recent than what's stored in memory, recalculate the task points.
-    4.2.If the task points are stored in memory and are up-to-date, use the stored points.
+     - If the task points are stored in memory and are up-to-date, use the stored points.
-    4.3.Otherwise, calculate points for the task and update the memory.
+     - Otherwise, calculate points for the task and update the memory.
-  5.Recommend the next task based on the highest points.
+  5. Recommend the next task based on the highest points.

 = Outputs =